 As a photographer for Lonely Planet and Getty Images, one of the world's leading image libraries, her work has been published in many newspaper, magazine and guide book publications from Luxury Travel to Camping, Adventure and Diving outlets, including the prestigious Australian Geographic magazine and many in-flight magazines.
-Cathy has written and photographed for many commercial clients such as Tourism Queensland, RACQ, Southern Queensland Country etc. and continues to shoot news and feature stories in the area for the Courier Mail.
+Cathy has written and photographed for many commercial clients such as Tourism and Events Queensland, RACQ, Southern Queensland Country etc. and continues to shoot news and feature stories in the area for the Courier Mail.

 Teaching photography in Toowoomba for Studio Fifty Three, you can take your photography to new levels with Cathy by joining her on a Photography Workshop or travelling with her on a Photography Tour to some of Australia's most scenic spots.
 As one of less than 1% of women in Australia who are CASA certified Drone Pilot's, Cathy prides herself on keeping ahead of the game with the latest technology, to deliver the highest quality work to her clients.

 BIO BY CATHY

 Raised on a small farm in country Queensland, I have long been seduced by the great outdoors although still baffled how a young, naive, farmer’s daughter picks up such an insatiable desire to travel.